nemerna/sast-ai-workflow/README.md

   Ensures that the generated answers are directly related to the query.
   [Response Relevancy](https://docs.ragas.io/en/latest/concepts/metrics/available_metrics/answer_relevance/).

 ## 🔌 Installation & Setup
 Please refer to [how to run](./docs/setup.md) guideline.

+## 🚀 CI/CD Pipeline
+We provide a Tekton pipeline and helper scripts for deploying the SAST‑AI‑Workflow on an OpenShift cluster.
+Please refer to [how to execute](./deploy/deploy.md) the pipeline.